beatrizsanchezt/my-portfolio/README.md

 ## Future features

 - Unit Testing with Jest.
-- I want to change Project section and read my projects from Github.
+- I want to change the Project section and fetch my projects from Github.